Average

 -

-In a separate bowl, whisk cream until foamy.
-Gently incorporate the remaining mixture without deflating the whipped cream.
+In a separate bowl, whisk Cream until foamy.
+Gently incorporate the remaining mixture without deflating the Whipped Cream.
 Whisk until you reach the desired consistency.

 -